ConacBreslin/technostalgia/README.md

 ## Future features
 To increase the interactivity of the site future features could include polls, ratings, favorites.
-In the future users should be able to edit the technologies name (see known bugs)
+In the future users should be able to edit the technologies name (see known bugs).
+It would be nice if the admin user could search/sort the technologies and comments on the manage the site page.

 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)